Kashif (musician): 1983–1987

-Kashif can be heard on releases by Kenny G, George Benson, Evelyn "Champagne" King, Johnny Kemp, Melba Moore, Dionne Warwick, Giorge Pettus, Stacy Lattisaw, Meli'sa Morgan, Exposé, the Wootens, Freda Payne, Whitney Houston, and others.
-His Grammy nominations are for the instrumentals "The Mood", "Call Me Tonight", "Edgartown Groove" featuring Al Jarreau.
+Kashif's Grammy nominations are for the instrumentals "The Mood", "Call Me Tonight", "Edgartown Groove" featuring Al Jarreau.

-In 1985, he received another Grammy nomination for another instrumental entitled "The Movie Song".
+In 1985, he received another Grammy nomination for another instrumental titled "The Movie Song".
 He also wrote and produced "Inside Love" for his musical idol, George Benson.
 It was during this time that he met and launched the career of then unknown Kenny G with "Hi How Ya Doin" and "Tribeca".

-In 1985, Kashif teamed up with then newcomer, Whitney Houston.
+In 1985, Kashif teamed up with then newcomer Whitney Houston.
 The result was the hit "You Give Good Love".
 Kashif also produced and was her duet partner on "Thinking About You", a single track from Houston's 17-million selling (30 million until current day) debut album.
 The album became the bestselling debut album by a female artist.
-Kashif also produced "Where You Are" on Houston's second project, the result, a 15-million selling (25 million until current day) album entitled Whitney.
+Kashif also produced "Where You Are" on Houston's second project, the result, a 15-million selling (25 million until current day) album titled Whitney.

 In 1987, he produced "Love Changes", a chart topper in which Me'lisa Morgan was his duet partner and that name was taken from his bestselling album, which had the same name.
 The track also appears on Meli'sa Morgan's album Good Love.
 Also contained on that album was another duet that yielded yet another international hit, the song "Reservations For Two" with Dionne Warwick.
 Between 1987 and 1989, Kashif continued to churn out the hits for Jermaine Jackson, The Stylistics, Melba Moore, George Benson, Stacy Lattisaw, and many others.